-If a Director believes he or she has an actual or potential conflict of interest with MetLife, the Director shall notify the Chairman of the Board of Directors as promptly as practicable and shall in any event not participate in any decision by the Board of Directors that in any way relates to the matter that gives rise to the conflict of interest.
+- If a Director or a member of his or her family receives improper personal benefits as a result of the Director's position at MetLife, such as certain gifts and entertainment. - Directors shall notify the Chairman of the Board of Directors as promptly as practicable of any situation involving, or that may reasonably be expected to involve, a conflict of interest with MetLife, and shall in any event not participate in any decision by the Board of Directors (or designated Board committee) that in any way relates to the matter that gives rise to the conflict of interest.